Sundown town: History

 New laws were enacted in the 20th century.
-One example is Louisville, Kentucky, whose mayor proposed a law in 1911 that would restrict black people from owning property in certain parts of the city.
-This city ordinance reached public attention when it was challenged in the U.S. Supreme Court case Buchanan v.
+One example is Louisville, Kentucky, whose mayor proposed a law in 1911 that would restrict Black people from owning property in certain parts of the city.
+This city ordinance reached public attention when it was challenged in the U.S. Supreme Court in the case of Buchanan v.
 Warley in 1917.
 Ultimately, the court decided that the laws passed in Louisville were unconstitutional, thus setting the legal precedent that similar laws could not exist or be passed in the future.
-This one legal victory did not stop towns from developing into sundown towns.
-City planners and real estate companies used their power and authority to ensure that white communities remained white, and black communities remained black.
-These were private individuals making decisions to personally benefit themselves, their companies' profits, or their cities' alleged safety, so their methods in creating sundown towns were often ignored by the courts.
-In addition to unfair housing rules, citizens turned to violence and harassment in making sure black people would not remain in their cities after sundown.
-Whites in the North felt that their way of life was threatened by the increased minority populations moving into their neighborhoods and racial tensions started to build.
-This often boiled over into violence, sometimes extreme, such as the 1943 Detroit race riot.
+However, this outcome did not stop towns from excluding black residents.
+Some city planners and real estate companies exercised their private authority to uphold racial segregation at the community level.
+In addition to discriminatory housing rules, violence and harassment were sometimes used by locals to discourage Black people from remaining in their cities after sundown.
+Whites in the North were threatened by the increased minority populations moving into their neighborhoods, and racial tensions started to build.
+Interracial violence became more common, sometimes escalating to race riots.

-Since the civil rights movement of the 1950s and 1960s, and especially since the Fair Housing Act of 1968's prohibition of racial discrimination in the sale, rental, and financing of housing, the number of sundown towns has decreased.
-However, as sociologist James W. Loewen writes in his book, Sundown Towns: A Hidden Dimension of American Racism (2005), it is impossible to precisely count the number of sundown towns at any given time, because most towns have not kept records of the ordinances or signs that marked the town's sundown status.
-He further notes that hundreds of cities across America have been sundown towns at some point in their history.

-Additionally, Loewen writes that sundown status meant more than just that African Americans were unable to live in these towns.
-Any black people who entered or were found in sundown towns after sunset were subject to harassment, threats, and violence, including lynching.
+After the civil rights movement of the 1950s and 1960s, and especially since the Fair Housing Act of 1968 prohibition of racial discrimination in the sale, rental and financing of housing, sundown towns gradually disappeared, with de facto sundown towns existing into the 1980s.
+However, as sociologist James W. Loewen wrote in his 2005 book, Sundown Towns: A Hidden Dimension of American Racism, it is impossible to count precisely the number of sundown towns at any given time because most towns have not kept records of the ordinances or signs that marked the town's sundown status.
+He further noted that hundreds of cities across America have been sundown towns at some point in their history.
+Additionally, Loewen wrote that sundown status meant more than just African Americans being unable to live in those towns.
+Any Black people who entered or were found in sundown towns after sunset were subject to harassment, threats and violence, including lynching.

-The Supreme Court case Brown v.
-Board of Education ruled segregation of schools unconstitutional in 1954.
-Loewen argues that the case caused some municipalities in the South to become sundown towns: Missouri, Tennessee, and Kentucky saw drastic drops in African-American populations living in those states following the decision.
+The U.S. Supreme Court case of Brown v.
+Board of Education declared segregation of schools unconstitutional in 1954.
+Loewen speculates that the case caused some municipalities in the South to become sundown towns: Missouri, Tennessee and Kentucky saw drastic drops in African American populations living in those states following the decision.
+In 2019, sociologist Heather O'Connell wrote that sundown towns are "(primarily) a thing of the past".
+However, historian James W. Loewen notes persisting effects of sundown towns' violently enforced segregation even after they may have been integrated to a small degree, a phenomenon he called "second-generation sundown towns."